bdunderscore/modular-avatar/docs~/docs/reference/parameters.md

 For the "Saved" option, generally speaking the parameter will be saved if any MA Parameters component sets it to be saved.
 However, there is an exception; see the section on "Nesting" for more information.
-Note also that the "Saved" setting in MA Parameters will override any setting in the Expressions Parameters asset, if any.
+Note also that the "Saved" setting will be enabled if either MA Parameters or the original Expression Parameters asset enables saving for the parameter.

 ### Renaming parameters